Purdue-ISL/Dragonfly/DragonflyDocker/README.md

 ### Evaluate Dragonfly

 To reproduce evaluation results from [our paper](https://doi.org/10.1145/3603269.3604876), it takes more than a week of conducting experiements (175 hours to be precise).
-Therefore, we suggest first to evaluate with smaller sets of traces and users for which we provide the scripts.
+Therefore, we suggest first to evaluate with smaller sets of traces and users for which we provide the scripts

-**Caveat**: While the estimated experiment time for the smaller dataset is much less of approximately 6 hours, the outcome of this evaluation may not be an identical to these from the full dataset.
-Yet, we expect the patterns of both datasets to coincide.
+**Caveat**: While the estimated experiment time for the smaller dataset is much less of approximately 6 hours (i.e., <2 hours per major experiment below), the outcome of this evaluation may not be an identical to these from the full dataset.
+Yet, we expect the patterns of both datasets to coincide

 - To reproduce schemes comparison evaluation results [§4.3 Figure 9], please run:<br/>
   **Full dataset**: &ensp;&nbsp; `python3 run_eval_main_results.py` <br/>